 - 1. Return the directional pedal to the "neutral" position.
 Apply the brake. - 2.
 Pull the main brush position lever into the (Main Brush Up) position and the side brush position lever into the (Side Brush Up) position. - 3.
-Place the hopper lift and side brush lever into the (Hopper Down) position, and the main brush, vacuum fan, and filter shaker switch in the middle position. - 4.
-Turn the operating lights off if used. - 5.
-Gasoline and LPG powered machines: Place the throttle control in the (Idle) position. - Diesel powered machines: Place the throttle lever in the (Diesel Stop) position. - 5.
-Place the throttle control in the (Idle) position. - 6.
-Set the machine parking brake. - 7.
+Place the hopper lift and side brush lever into the (Hopper Down) position. - 4.
+Press the main brush and vacuum fan switch to stop the main brush and vacuum fan. - 5.
+Turn the operating lights off if used. - 6.
+Gasoline and LPG powered machines: Place the throttle control in the (Idle) position.

+Diesel powered machines: Place the throttle lever in the (Diesel Stop) position.

+- 7. Set the machine parking brake. - 8.
 Turn the ignition switch key counter-clockwise.
 Remove the key.